gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 The orange light overhead flickered.
 "Rebooding nedwork," the automated voice.

-The little light on Crusher's regular went out.
+And the little light on Crusher's regulator went out.
 The little lights on *all* of the bots' regulators went out.

 ## Episode 16: The Battle of the Bots